freqtrade/freqtrade/docs/freqai-feature-engineering.md

         ])

         return feature_pipeline

+    def define_label_pipeline(self) -> Pipeline:
+        """
+        User defines their custom label pipeline here (if they wish)
+        """
+        feature_pipeline = Pipeline([
+            ('qt', SKLearnWrapper(StandardScaler())),
+        ])

+        return feature_pipeline
 ```

 Here, you are defining the exact pipeline that will be used for your feature set during training and prediction.
-Here you can use *most* SKLearn transformation steps by wrapping them in the `SKLearnWrapper` class.
+You can use *most* SKLearn transformation steps by wrapping them in the `SKLearnWrapper` class as shown above.

-As there is the `feature_pipeline`, there also exists a definition for the `label_pipeline` which can be defined the same way as the `feature_pipeline`, by overriding `define_label_pipeline`.

 ## Outlier detection